Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Related Work

 \subsection{Dependency-based Approach}

-Compared to proximity-based methods, not many dependency-based methods are currently available.
-In this section, we review the existing dependency-based methods, with reference to the steps of the DepAD framework.
+The dependency-based approach works under the assumption that anomalies deviate from the normal dependency among variables, and the extend of anomalousness is evaluated based on this deviation.
+While the proximity-based approach that focuses on relationships among objects, the dependency-based approach emphasizes on the relationships among variables.
+Dependency-based methods are comparatively less prevalent than proximity-based methods.
+This section offers an extensive review of the existing dependency-based methods.

-CFA \citep{huang2003cross} uses the correlation among variables to detect anomalies in mobile ad hoc networking.
-For each variable, it uses all other variables as predictors to estimate the variable's expected value skipping the relevant variable selection step in the DepAD framework.
-When constructing dependency models, it first discretizes continuous values.
-Then classification models (C4.5, RIPPER and naive Bayes) are trained to predict expected values.
-Two combination functions, average match count and average probability, are proposed for anomaly score generation, and average probability shows better performance than average match count in their experiments.
-As CFA can only handle discrete data, its performance with continuous data may be affected by the discretization process.
-Moreover, using all other variables as relevant variables makes it unsuitable for high-dimensional data.
+CFA~\cite{huang2003cross} is an anomaly detection method used in mobile ad hoc networking.
+It leverages correlations among variables to identify anomalies.
+For each variable, CFA uses other variables as predictors to estimate its expected value.
+The method first discretizes continuous values and then employs classification models (C4.5, RIPPER, and naive Bayes) to predict expected values.
+Two combination functions, average match count and average probability, are used for anomaly score generation, with the average probability showing a better performance in experiments.
+However, CFA's effectiveness with continuous data may be impacted by the discretization process it employs.

-FraC \citep{noto2010anomaly,noto2012frac} is proposed to deal with continuous data and improve detection effectiveness.
-FraC also uses all other variables as the predictors of a variable.
-It adopts an ensemble regression model with three base predictors, RBF kernel SVMs, linear kernel SVMs and regression trees.
-When generating anomaly scores, it first converts the dependency deviations of variables, i.e., the difference between expected values and observed values, into suprisals, i.e., the log-loss, then computes anomaly scores as the summation of surpisals over all variables.
-The major problem of FraC is the low efficiency because it adopts ensemble models and uses all other variables as relevant variables, both of which have high computational cost.
+FraC~\cite{noto2010anomaly,noto2012frac} is an anomaly detection method designed for continuous data, aiming to improve detection effectiveness.
+It uses an ensemble of three regression models (RBF kernel SVMs, linear kernel SVMs, and regression trees) to predict the expected values of variables based on their dependencies with other variables.
+Anomaly scores are computed as the sum of surprisals, which represent the log-loss of dependency deviations, over all variables.

-Another method, ALSO \citep{paulheim2015decomposition}, also uses all other variables as predictors and regression models in estimating expected values, but compared with FraC, ALSO employs a single regression model and a different combination process.
-ALSO adopts linear, Isotonic and M5' regression models in experiments and M5' performs better.
-ALSO uses the summation of the weighted loss, i.e., squared dependency deviations weighted by the strength of the regression model, over all variables as anomaly scores.
+ALSO~\cite{paulheim2015decomposition} employs regression models (linear, Isotonic, and M5') to predict expected values based on the dependencies with other variables.
+Anomaly scores are calculated as the sum of weighted losses, squared dependency deviations weighted by the prediction accuracy of the regression model, across all variables.